 For Amanda, the next step, is to roll out the board game to the UTS Business School’s 1600 first-year students.
 At the same time, she’s continuing to work with Emma and Tyler to create a customisable, open-source version of the board game for all UTS academics to use.

-It will form part of a suite of academic integrity teaching materials that includes the library’s online avoiding plagiarism quiz and videos like the new nine-minute A Christmas Carol-esque film, The Carnival of Consequence.
+It will form part of a suite of academic integrity teaching materials that includes the Higher Education Language and Presentation Support's (HELPS) online avoiding plagiarism quiz and videos like the new nine-minute A Christmas Carol-esque film, The Carnival of Consequence.

 The Carnival of Consequence is a film by playwright, producer and Learning Futures Project Officer George Catsi.
 It was created together with Amanda, Senior Lecturer in journalism Jenna Price, Senior Advisor in the Governance Support Unit Andrea Thompson and with support from Deputy Vice-Chancellor (Education and Students) Shirley Alexander and the Institute for Interactive Media and Learning.

 Amanda uses it in class to really “ram home” the lessons students learn playing The Academic Integrity Board Game.

 Emma and Tyler agree interactive activities like these are key to helping students understand which actions are and are not acceptable.
 “It's not a chunk of text that you then have to interpret and try desperately to remember,” says Emma.
 “It's a real-life scenario that will pop up later in your life and you can remember and think, 'Oh that's right'.”

 “It’s really important,” adds Amanda.
 “We understand students are under pressure and so sometimes they might think a shortcut may seem attractive in the short-term.
 But, your word is your bond; your reputation for doing the job.
 And doing the job right is what's going to carry you a long way in the business world.
 So let's start with doing that as a student!”

 Up to six people, in teams of two, can play at once.